pfgray/paulgray.net/src/pages/2018-08-30---chainable-components/chainable-components.md

 `Do` takes care of calling the necessary `chain` and `map` methods, keeping track of the contextual values to pass to our anonymous functions.
 The last function is passed to `map`, and whatever value is returned will be the ultimate value inside the final chainable.

 If you feel that this API seems oddly familiar, that's because it should.
 This pattern appears often during functional programming, and it's called the [_monad_](https://www.youtube.com/watch?v=9QveBbn7t_c) pattern.
 Sometimes the "chain" function is called `then` (for promises), and `flatMap` (for arrays), but it's still the same pattern.
 We chose the name `chain` to be compatible with the [fantasy-land](https://github.com/fantasyland/fantasy-land#monad) specification for functional programming structures.
-This means that chainable components are compatible with all fantasy-land libraries (most notably, Rambda).
+This means that chainable components are compatible with all fantasy-land libraries (most notably, [Ramda](https://ramdajs.com/)).

 Utilizing advanced functional patterns gives us some extra composability over plain Render Props and HOCs.
 In your next project, consider giving [Chainable Components](https://github.com/pfgray/chainable-components) a whirl when writing reusbale React code.